oyamauchi/subwaymon/README.md

 If you'd like to get protobuf some other way, you'll need to point the Xcode project at the header tree and libprotobuf-lite.a.

-To build the screensaver on your own, you'll need to create a file called api-key.h, with the definition of the constant `kApiKey`.

 ## Data